 Maturation & Storing

 Technically, allowing your completed macarons to sit overnight in the fridge allows for the best texture for consuming!
 If you have the patience, place your macarons in the fridge overnight and enjoy the following day.
 Macaron shells can be stored in the freezer in an airtight container for a month and still taste as good as new!
 Take the frozen macarons out of the freezer and let them sit for 10-15 minutes before enjoying.
 In the fridge, filled macarons should be stored in an airtight container for no more than 3 days.

-As always, I love seeing your creations and hearing from you!
-If you try making these Port Wine Ganache Macarons, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Salted Caramel Date Cake, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Port Wine Ganache Macarons